 Today, I am a college professor who teaches an internship course, and I often work with young people who are preparing to graduate from college.
 They are all English majors, so many of them want to find work as writers and editors.
 Like I was at their age, they have mostly accepted the conventional wisdom that a career is one of the defining pursuits of a person’s life.
 I try to be supportive and helpful.
 I want them to be successful in their work after they graduate, but I also want them to have perspective, and that cannot be taught.
 In most cases, perspective is earned rather than learned.

-What I do not say is that I have my lost faith in career.
+What I do not say is that I have lost my faith in career.
 I have one—academia is a respectable career by most measures—but I no longer believe that having one makes me a better, more fulfilled person.
 The work itself is still immensely pleasurable to me.
 My job is creative and fun.
 I am on my feet most of the day.
 I am energized by working with young people.
 I learn new things every day in my job, and I get to hang out with smart, fascinating colleagues who have interesting things to say.
 But career—the constant hum of white noise about publications and promotion and merit pay and complaints that so-and-so isn’t the best qualified person to teach that class because of her area of specialization in graduate school. . . .
 All of this is a pernicious distraction from the work itself.